anthonykyoon/notes-latex/README.md

 - STAT 24300 Numerical Linear Algebra
 - ECON 20110 Elements of Economic Analysis II

 These will have a lot of typos, so be advised.
 You can also see how my style of notes have evolved overtime.
-These will also include the following PSETS
+These will also include PSETS that I am working on, but I will most likely remove them when the quarter ends.